TheBlueDrara/Nginx_Setup/README.md

 - Choose between HTTP or HTTPS with automatic SSL certificate creation
 - Create a public user directory for personalized content
 - Enable basic authentication using `htpasswd`
-- Or do all of the above at once – fully automated!
+- Do all of the above at once – fully automated!
 - Configures your web server using sourced configuration templates
-- Saves logs in the users /Home directory
+- Saves logs durring run time
 ---

 ### 🚀 Usage